ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 * p13_top10_classes.png
 * p14_top10_phyla.png

-1.3 Upload all these plots into `output` and push them
+1.3.4 Upload all these plots and the "incomplete_taxonomies.tsv" into `output` and push them

 1.4 Embed the plots into your main README.
 See the [pifsc_p224_16S/README](https://github.com/ericgarciaresearch/pifsc_p224_16S_fish/edit/main/README.md) as an example